oarzani/compfit/README.md

 ### Miscellaneous

 - This app is not commercial
-- The used data contains a lot of dummy data
+- The used data contains mocking data
 - The app was developed as part of an Coding-Bootcamp at neuefische GmbH
-- This app uses MIT License
+- This app uses an MIT License